Huanshere/VideoLingo/README.en.md

 | deepseek-coder | [deepseek](https://platform.deepseek.com/api_keys) | https://api.deepseek.com | ¥2 / 1M tokens | 😲 |
 > Note: Yunwu API also supports OpenAI's tts-1 interface, which can be used in the dubbing step.

-> Reminder: deepseek has a very low probability of errors during translation, if errors occur, please switch to sonnet...
+> Reminder: deepseek has a very low probability of errors during translation.
+If errors occur, please switch to the claude 3.5 sonnet model.

 #### Common Questions

 <details>
-<summary>How to choose a model?</summary>
+<summary>Which model should I choose?</summary>

 - 🌟 Default use of Claude 3.5, excellent translation quality, very good coherence, no AI flavor.
 - 🚀 If using deepseek, translating a 1-hour video costs about ¥1, with average results.